livekit-examples/agents-examples-node/sip/um-actually/README.md

-# 📞 LiveKit SIP Agent Example 🤖
+# LiveKit Agent Examples - SIP Um, Actually

 This project demonstrates how to create a LiveKit Agent that can answer SIP calls using Twilio as the SIP provider.
 The agent uses OpenAI's capabilities to process and respond to voice calls and hosts a game of ["Um, Actually"](https://www.dropout.tv/um-actually) with the caller.

 ## Prerequisites 📋